 My organization more or less follows Kozloff (1993) and Lamb and Hanby (2005), showing species in the order they might be encountered in the wild, from highest to lowest in the rocky intertidal.
 Common names are my choice.
 I go to Algaebase for scientific names and other juicy information, and I learn a ton from the pages of Druehl and Clarkston (2016) and Kozloff (1993).
 All photos are from northern Oregon unless noted in the caption.

 Let’s explore some browns!

 Fucus seems to grow most luxuriantly in sheltered or semi-sheltered places.
-On surf-swept rocks it’s smaller than at protected sites, and frequently interspersed with Cladophora, Endocladia, and Pelvetiopsis.
+It’s smaller on surf-swept rocks than at protected sites and frequently interspersed with Cladophora, Endocladia, and Pelvetiopsis.
 Drifted Fucus shows up commonly on the beaches.
 I’m guessing all the images below show Fucus distichus.

 Pelvetiopsis limitata, little rockweed

 Pelvetiopsis limitata is at home only on the exposed outer coast, where it can be abundant on the tops of high intertidal rocks.
 I don’t often find drift Pelvetiopsis on the beaches.

 On northern Oregon shores, brown cylinders, like those shown below, are represented by Melanosiphon and Scytosiphon.
 (Maybe there are others, but these are the two I’m aware of.)

 Immediately below are images from early March 2020 and 2021 on a high wall that gets spray, splash, and a rare winter dunking.
 From a distance, large patches are distinctly yellowish.
 Individual cylinders are dark yellowish-brown to dark reddish-brown, and some cylinders are noticeably twisted.
 There is a decent chance these examples are Melanosiphon intestinalis.